 - Landscapers and landscape architects

 - Architects and all building designers

 Conducting a quantity takeoff takes skill, patience and powers of observation.
 It also takes a lot of experience.
 Quantity surveying is a high skill and a vital component to support project proposals.
 In fact, material data estimation is such a critical part of construction that many managers retain specialized independent takeoff professionals to do quantity takeoffs for them.

-How to Do a Quantity Takeoff
+Comprehensive Steps to Conduct a Quantity Takeoff

 Like every facet of infrastructure in building construction, quantity takeoffs are a process.
 Learning how to do a material takeoff is a skill people can potentially manage if they have the time and resources to train in their system and then allow field time to polish their skills.

 Learning in the field can be expensive.
 Humans are prone to error and manual takeoffs are especially open to misinterpretation, omission and wrongful calculation.
 So are digital takeoffs if the source input is wrong or the program operator fails to apply sound principles.